-April 20, 2010: A day after the most high-profile iPhone leak in history, Gizmodo dissects a prototype iPhone 4, publishing the teardown and showing the world exactly what’s inside the soon-to-be-released device.
+April 20, 2010: A day after the most high-profile iPhone leak in history, tech news site Gizmodo dissects a prototype iPhone 4, then publishes the teardown — showing the world exactly what’s inside the soon-to-be-released device.

 The iPhone 4 prototype, accidentally left in a bar by 27-year-old Apple software engineer Gray Powell, quickly becomes the biggest story in the tech world.

 Gizmodo bought the device for $5,000 from a bar patron who found it after Powell’s historic screwup.
 The tech publication began posting a series of stories that fueled a massive controversy, not least because of Apple’s reaction to the revelations about its secret prototype.

 Gizmodo’s first hands-on look at the iPhone 4 came on April 19, one-and-a-half months before Steve Jobs introduced the device at Apple’s Worldwide Developers Conference (the last iPhone introduction of his career).

 Although the prototype iPhone 4 was disguised as a last-gen iPhone 3GS, Gizmodo’s teardown revealed details about upcoming design changes: its larger battery; its thinner, more squared-off form factor, and more.

 Some observers accused Gizmodo of breaking the law for buying the prototype.
 The biggest controversy, however, resulted from Apple’s aggressive response to the leak.

 A week after Gizmodo’s big scoop, police raided the apartment of Gizmodo editor Jason Chen.
 The raid was ordered by the Rapid Enforcement Allied Computer Team, a California task force commissioned to investigate high-tech crimes.
 Apple was a member of the task force’s steering committee.